 The State (SCDHHS) has a designated staff member charged with conducting on-site reviews of providers of personal care, agency companion and nursing services at least once every eighteen (18) months.
 The review consists of three components: staffing review, administrative review and participant review.
 The staffing review samples staff members at different levels to ensure they meet all initial training and certification requirements, tuberculin skin test requirements, ongoing training requirements and any other requirements as outlined in the contract.
-The administrative review determines that all agency administrative review pulls a sample of participants' charts and verifies that all requirements relating to the actual conduct of service have been met such as task sheets verifying service delivery.
+The administrative review determines that all agency administrative requirements (liability insurance, list of officers, written by-laws, emergency back-up plans, etc.) have been met.
+The participant review verifies that all requirements relating to the actual conduct of service have been met.
+The participant review pulls a sample of participants' charts and verifies that all requirements relating to the actual conduct of service have been met such as task sheets verifying service delivery.
 If a discrepancy is found, claims can be reviewed through Phoenix to ensure providers are not inappropriately reimbursed.
-The participant review verifies that all requirements relating to the actual conduct of service have been met.
-The compliance Officer reviews Phoenix reports and compares them to provider's documentation of service delivery to ensure financial integrity.